Manual

 --make-unique Replace repeated target names with unique names

 The Fasta file supplied can be either in plaintext or gzipped format.
-Prebuilt indices constructed from Ensembl reference transcriptomes can be download from the kallisto transcriptome indices site.
+Note: Do not supply the genome Fasta file; the Fasta file must be a transcriptome Fasta.

 quant